DLR-SC/gitlab2prov/README.md

   --help           Show this message and exit.

 Commands:
-  combine                  Combine multiple graphs into one. extract                  Extract provenance information for one or more... load                     Load provenance files. merge-duplicated-agents  Merge duplicated agents based on a name to... pseudonymize             Pseudonymize a provenance graph. save                     Save provenance information to a file. stats                    Print statistics such as node counts and...
+  combine     Combine one or more provenance documents. extract     Extract provenance information for one or more gitlab... read        Read provenance information from file[s]. stats  Print statistics for one or more provenance documents. transform   Apply a set of transformations to provenance documents. write       Write provenance information to file[s].
 ```

 ### Configuration Files